vim-advent-calendar/vimways.org/content/2019/indentation-without-dents.md

 ---

 **Thanks for reading!** Hopefully this article will prove useful to you and generalize to whatever other languages you wish to support.
+One should also keep in mind that [`cindent()`][func-cindent] can be used to great effect even when using `'indentexpr'` to do some fix-ups, but that is out of scope of this article.
 Writing indentation scripts can be perilous - but with a healthy test suite set up it can also be rather rewarding.
 This article should also serve as some kind of argument for why you would want to use something like [*tree-sitter*][tree-sitter] instead of regexes.
 The full MATLAB indent file authored by me can be found in [the Vim source tree][matlab-indent].

 [CC BY 4.0][license]